Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Spike-and-Slab Priors

-The second important and distinctive generalization is implicitly hidden in the hierarchical formulation of the mixing weights $\theta_t$ in \eqref{gammas}, which casts them as a smoothly evolving process (as will be seen in Section \ref{sec:weights} below).
+The second important generalization is implicitly hidden in the hierarchical formulation of the mixing weights $\theta_t$ in \eqref{gammas}, which casts them as a smoothly evolving process (as will be seen in Section \ref{sec:weights} below).

-Before turning to this formulation, we note that the conditional form \eqref{betas}-\eqref{gammas} is a mixture of two stationary processes.
-Under the spike distribution, the series $\{\beta_t\}_{t=1}^T$ is stationary, iid with a marginal density $\psi_0(\beta\C\lambda_0)$.
-Under the slab distribution, $\{\beta_t\}_{t=1}^T$ follow a stationary Gaussian $AR(1)$ process